truefoundry/custom-guardrails-template/README.md

 - `null` - Guardrails passed, no transformation needed for input.
 - `HTTP 400/500` - Guardrails failed with error details for input.

+### PII Detection (Guardrails AI) Endpoint
+- **POST `/pii-detection`**
+- Validates incoming OpenAI chat completion requests to detect the presence of Personally Identifiable Information (PII) using Guardrails AI.
+Does not redact, only detects and reports PII.

+#### What does guardrail server respond with?
+- `null` - Guardrails passed, no PII detected in input.
+- `HTTP 400/500` - Guardrails failed with error details for input.

+### Hallucination Detection Endpoint
+- **POST `/hallucination-check`**
+- Validates outgoing OpenAI chat completion responses to detect hallucinations using Guardrails AI's GroundedAIHallucination validator.

+#### What does guardrail server respond with?
+- `null` - Guardrails passed, no hallucination detected in output.
+- `HTTP 400/500` - Guardrails failed with error details for output.

+### Competitor Mention Detection Endpoint
+- **POST `/competitor-check`**
+- Validates outgoing OpenAI chat completion responses to detect mentions of competitors using Guardrails AI.

+#### What does guardrail server respond with?
+- `null` - Guardrails passed, no competitor mention detected in output.
+- `HTTP 400/500` - Guardrails failed with error details for output.

+### NSFW Filtering (Guardrails AI) Endpoint
+- **POST `/nsfw-filtering-guardrails-ai`**
+- Validates and optionally transforms outgoing OpenAI chat completion responses to filter out NSFW content.
+Uses Guardrails AI's NSFWText validator to detect and reject inappropriate content.

+#### What does guardrail server respond with?
+- `null` - Guardrails passed, no transformation needed for output.
+- `HTTP 400/500` - Guardrails failed with error details for output.

 ## How to build the docker image?

 ```bash
  docker build --build-arg GUARDRAILS_TOKEN="<GUARDRAILS_AI_TOKEN>" -t custom-guardrails-template:latest .
 ```

 **Note**: The `requestBody` is accessible within the endpoint and can be used if needed for custom processing.

 ### InputGuardrailRequest